remysucre/remysucre.github.io/blog/chinese.md

 Short answer: never.
-Long answer: speak your language when you are certain that no one who doesn't speak your language will join your conversation.
+Long answer: speak your language when you are certain that no one who doesn't speak it will join your conversation.
 [Your success in life will be largely determined by your ability to speak, your ability to write, and the quality of your ideas, in that order](https://ocw.mit.edu/courses/res-tll-005-how-to-speak-january-iap-2018/pages/how-to-speak/).